egonSchiele/contracts.ruby/TUTORIAL.md

 ## Built-in Contracts

 `Num` is one of the built-in contracts that contracts.ruby comes with.
 The built-in contracts are in the `Contracts` namespace.
-The easiest way to use them is to include the `Contracts` module in your class/module.
+The easiest way to use them is to include the `Contracts::Builtin` module in your class/module.

 contracts.ruby comes with a lot of built-in contracts, including the following: